Heatblur-Simulations/f-4e-manual/src/stores/air_to_air/aim_7.md

 With the [interlocks](../../cockpit/pilot/weapon_management.md#interlock-switch)
-in, should any of the three aforementioned restrictions be met- target out of range, aim dot outside the ASE, or the radar left in VI, a trigger actuation will not cause the release of a missile.
+in, should any of the three aforementioned restrictions be met - target out of range, aim dot outside the ASE, or the radar left in VI, a trigger actuation will not cause the release of a missile.
 With [interlocks](../../cockpit/pilot/weapon_management.md#interlock-switch)
 out, an AIM-7 will be released no matter the condition of the three interlocks.